-Thousands of dollars sitting in envelopes in your house aren’t earning any interest, unlike money sitting in a bank account.
+Hundreds of dollars sitting in envelopes in your house aren’t earning any interest, unlike money sitting in a bank account.
 With inflation at an all-time high, that means every dollar you keep at home is not earning interest, and actually losing value.

 This is baked into the strategy itself (it works in part because it’s inconvenient), but it’s still worth mentioning.
 Needing to go to the bank and make a deposit every time you have an online bill to pay isn’t fun.
 Neither is needing a physical bank to cash out from when you get your paycheck.
 And if you get to the grocery store and REALLY need all five items in your cart, but only have enough to pay for four, that can get old really fast.

-It doesn’t create discipline
+It doesn’t magically create discipline

 You still need willpower to not to spend money even if you’re using a cash stuffing budget method.
 Otherwise, you’ll just see cash lying around and head to the mall.
 Of course, you’ll have to notice you’re taking a $20 from the envelope marked “student loan payment,” which should help strengthen your resolve.
 But if you don’t have that discipline yet, having too much cash on hand might exacerbate your spending problems.